Frequently Asked Questions

 -

-High Definition Plasma is the same process as plasma cutting but the plasma beam is delivered through a much smaller nozzle orifice at higher velocity and results in more accurate profile cutting.
-A shield gas is also used to swirl around the plasma beam to constrict the beam and keep the cutting beam straight resulting in a square edge on the cut parts and better cut surface quality.
+High Definition Plasma is the same process as plasma cutting.
+Still, the plasma beam is delivered through a much smaller nozzle orifice at a higher velocity and results in more accurate profile cutting.
+Shielding gas is also used to swirl around the plasma beam to constrict the beam and keep the cutting beam straight, resulting in a square edge on the cut parts and better cut surface quality.

 -